Top 6 fundamentals of Cloud-based Application Security Testing

 Minimizing risks

-Application Security Testing has to eventually result in minimizing risks and building robust software.
+Application Security Testing has to result in minimizing risks and building robust software eventually.
 The parameters related to risks must be defined to ensure that nothing is missed.
 Even when the tool/solution is selected you must ensure that all the listed risk areas are covered in the security testing strategy.
-This can be a foolproof way to ensure quality and keep a track of the threats that your application can foresee.
+This can be a foolproof way to ensure quality and track the threats your application can foresee.

-Application Security is a broad topic and a lot can be explored and experimented to ultimately bring down the risks.
-Cloud-based model can prove to be successful and applicable if the process is well-strategized.
-Logically, it begins by defining the testing parameters and accordingly taking the next steps.
-What’s your take on factors to consider while working on a Cloud-based Application Security Testing strategy?
+Application security is a broad topic, and a lot can be explored and experimented with to ultimately bring down the risks.
+The cloud-based model can be successful and applicable if the process is well-strategized.
+Logically, it begins by defining the testing parameters and taking the next steps accordingly.
+What’s your take on factors to consider while working on the fundamentals of cloud-based application security testing strategy?
 Do share your views in the comments or write to us.

 Connect with Cigniti experts for any Application Testing or Security Testing strategy or solutions.